naahe25/Algorithm/README.md

 # Algorithm
-All My Algorithm Codes Is Here.
+All My Algorithm Codes Are Here.